TeamGloomy/TeamGloomy.github.io/pages/mydoc/ender_3_conversion.md

 ### Step 3

 Push the bed back to its maximum position.
 Using a 2mm allen key, remove the two screws highlighted below.
+On the Ender 3 Pro and V2, these can be found on the underside of the case.

 {% include image.html file="ender_3.jpg" alt="ender_3" caption="Ender 3" %}